Whether you have budgetary, spatial or environmental reasons for a capsule wardrobe, this post guides you to maximize the number of potential outfits.

 - Who said you’ve to wear your clothes always the same way?

-- Styling a waterfall cardigan and slouchy boots in different ways
+- Styling a waterfall cardigan in different ways

 Disclosure: There are affiliate links in this post at no extra cost for you.